chazsconi/elixir_docker_build/README.md

 The following additional config values are available:

   * `:assets_path` - path the assets within your project.
 Defaults to `assets`.
+  * `:extra_dockerignore` - a list of paths to add to the generated `.dockerignore` files.
+By default all files are excluded so it is likely you will want to use this to explicitly include files by prefixing them with `!`.
   * `:umbrella_apps` - list of apps in an umbrella project.
 If not set then the project is assumed to be a non-umbrella project.

+### Adding ssh keys to the build stage

+You can add these in `deploy/ssh_keys`.
+Typically you would add a private and public key, e.g.
+`id_rsa` and `id_rsa.pub`.
+They will be copied to the `/root/.ssh` folder in the build stage docker image.

+The typical use case for this is a deployment key to fetch some dependencies from a private git repo.
+In this case you may also need to use the `DockerBuild.Plugins.KnownHosts` plugin to add the host of the source repo.

 ## Plugin System